RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 description:
 weight: $weight
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
-On this page, you can view settings for your Redis Enterprise Cloud (RC) account and team.
+On this page, you can view settings for your Redis Cloud Essentials account and team.
 You can add or edit your VAT ID, account's Time Zone, and New Relic license key.